 - Whisk

-Step 3: The Simmer
+Step 3: the simmer

 If you want to see the perfect texture and consistency, check out a baby suji xvideo.
 It can be really helpful to see it in action.